Improving RCT-Based Treatment Effect Estimation Under Covariate Mismatch via Calibrated Alignment: Abstract

 \section{Abstract}

-Randomized controlled trials (RCTs) are the gold standard for estimating heterogeneous treatment effects, yet they are often underpowered for detecting effect heterogeneity.
+Randomized controlled trials (RCTs) are the gold standard for estimating treatment effects, yet they are often underpowered for detecting effect heterogeneity.
 Large observational studies (OS) can supplement RCTs for conditional average treatment effect (CATE) estimation, but a key barrier is \emph{covariate mismatch}: the two sources measure different, only partially overlapping, covariates.
-We propose \CALM{} (\textbf{C}alibrated \textbf{AL}ignment under covariate \textbf{M}ismatch), which bypasses imputation by learning embeddings that map each source's features into a common representation space.
+We propose \CALM{} (\textbf{C}alibrated \textbf{AL}ignment under covariate \textbf{M}ismatch), which learns embeddings that map each source's features into a common representation space.
 OS outcome models are transferred to the RCT embedding space and calibrated using trial data, preserving causal identification from randomization.
-Finite-sample risk bounds decompose into \emph{alignment error}, \emph{outcome-model complexity}, and \emph{calibration complexity} terms, identifying when embedding alignment outperforms imputation.
-Under the calibration-based linear variant, the framework provides protection against negative transfer; the neural variant can be vulnerable under severe distributional shift.
-Under sparse linear models, the embedding approach strictly generalizes imputation.
-Simulations across 51 settings confirm that (i)~calibration-based methods are equivalent for linear CATEs, and (ii)~the neural embedding variant wins all 22 nonlinear-regime settings with large margins.
+Finite-sample risk bounds decompose into \emph{alignment error}, \emph{outcome-model complexity}, and \emph{calibration complexity} terms, making explicit when the learned embedding is accurate enough to reduce variance.
+We instantiate \CALM{} in two forms: a closed-form linear version, \CALM-Lin{}, and a neural representation-learning version, \CALM-NN{}.
+Across 51 simulation settings, calibration-based linear methods are effectively tied in linear-CATE regimes, while CALM-NN wins all 22 nonlinear-CATE settings by wide margins.
+Moreover, on two real-data studies \CALM-NN{} delivers the largest gains over the trial-only baseline.